Hermitian Matrix Definiteness from Quantum Phase Estimation: Results

 \section{Results}

+We start by summarising the results for readers who prefer to skip the details of the statistical analysis below.
+The optimal value of $\delta$ is found to be $0.98$, which allows for a $\geq \!
+97\%$ efficiency in the final retrieval of the correct definiteness, after averaging over at least three independent input states $\ket{b}$.

-To check the algorithm, a sample of 1800 4x4 Hermitian matrices $M$ has been generated.
+To derive this result from the algorithm, a sample of 1800 4x4 Hermitian matrices $M$ was generated.
 They were distributed equally over the three classes, with their eigenvalues chosen randomly and uniformly in the interval $[-1,1)$.
-In the positive semi-definite class a 5\% of the matrices class were forced to have one eigenvalue equal to 0.
+In the positive semi-definite class, 5\% of the matrices were forced to have one eigenvalue equal to 0.

-For each matrix, the full hybrid algorithm was executed taking 100 as the number of shots to compute the average value of $\langle \sigma^{(n-1)}_z\rangle$, and 5 trials for $\ket{b}$, saving the results of the trials for post-execution analysis.
-The algorithm was executed with $n=$ 4, 6, 8, 10, 12 and 14 qubits on the ancilla register.
-It was simulated without noise using Qiskit version 0.16.1~\cite{Qiskit}, Quiskit-terra 0.12, Qiskit-aqua 0.6.4 and Qiskit-aer 0.4.1 using BasicAer \emph{qasm\_simulator} as provider.
+For each matrix, the quantum algorithm was executed taking 100 as the number of shots to compute the average value of $\overline{\langle \sigma_z\rangle}_{n-1}$, and 5 trials for $\ket{b}$, saving the results of the trials for post-execution analysis.
+The algorithm was executed with $n=$ 4, 6, 8, 10, 12, and 14 qubits on the ancilla register.
+It was simulated without noise using Qiskit version 0.16.1~\cite{Qiskit} and BasicAer \emph{qasm\_simulator} as the provider.
 To simulate the time evolution of the Quantum Phase Estimation algorithm, the function \emph{evolution\_instruction} that implements $U(t_0)^{2^k} = (e^{-i t_0 M})^{ 2^k}$ was used with one time slice on the Trotter-Suzuki decomposition per $U(t_0)$.
-This it is equivalent to simulating the time evolution of the operator $U(t_0 2 ^k) = e^{-i t_0 M 2^k}$ with $2^k$ time slices on the Trotter-Suzuki decomposition.
-A small version of the final circuit after transpilation for a 2 qubit Hermitian matrix and 2 qubit ancilla is shown in \figref{fig:quiskit}, using barriers to show the different parts of the algorithm.
-The simulations were executed on CESGA FinisTerrae supercomputer between February and August of 2020, using Python 3.8.1 and Numpy 1.18.1.
+This is equivalent to simulating the time evolution of the operator $U(t_0 2 ^k) = e^{-i t_0 M 2^k}$ with $2^k$ time slices on the Trotter-Suzuki decomposition.\footnote{The simulations were executed on CESGA FinisTerrae supercomputer between February and August of 2020, using Python 3.8.1 and Numpy 1.18.1.}